 Expected Actual 3.
 100% of students will have access to CCSS standards-aligned instructional materials in ELA and Math, as measured by annual Board resolution regarding instructional materials sufficiency 4.
 100% of students will have access to supplemental instructional material and supplies in Science during the transition to NGSS implementation.
 5. All teachers will implement content and performance standards for all students, including ELD, as evidenced by site administrator classroom walkthroughs.
 6. API: No longer calculated 7.
 100% of students will be provided access to a broad course of study as measured by elementary daily schedules and middle school master schedules, including for unduplicated pupils and pupils with exceptional needs.
 8. EL Progress toward English Proficiency: Dependent on ELPAC Results.
 SBAC ELA will increase by 10% 9.
 100% of teachers will be appropriately assigned and credentialed.
 10. All teachers will receive professional development in ELD standards, as evidenced by sign-in sheets.
 11. Percent of students mastering 6 out of 6 Fitness Standards will increase to Grade 5: 46.9% Grade 7: 60.9% Grade 9: 72.9% 12.
-English Learners will maintain or improve reclassification rate Annual Update for Developing the 2021-22 Local Control and Accountability Plan Page 4 of 54
+English Learners will maintain or improve reclassification rate

-Expected Actual of 13% 6. • ollowing metrics do not apply to our K-8 district: college and career readiness A-G or CTE AP exam pass rate % EAP college ready High school dropout rates High school graduation rates scores ESGI: At Trin Grade At Trin Grade DIBEL Kinden Tri 1: Grade Tri 2: Grade Tri 2: Grade Tri 2: Grade Tri 2: Grade Tri 2: Grade Tri 2: Grade mester 1, 13% Below Grade Level, 58% Approaching e Level and 28% At Grade Level mester 2, 12% Below Grade Level, 14% Approaching e Level and 74% At Grade Level LS: r Composite 83% At or Above Benchmark 72% At or Above Benchmark e 1 Composite 73% At or Above Benchmark 66% At or Above Benchmark 66% At or Above Benchmark 69% At or Above Benchmark 69% At or Above Benchmark NING RECORDS 36.6% At or Above Grade Level 48.9% At or Above Benchmark
+Expected Actual of 13%.
+The following metrics do not apply to our K-8 district: college and career readiness A-G or CTE AP exam pass rate % EAP college ready High school dropout rates High school graduation rates Baseline 1.
+SBAC ELA: 52% Met/Exceeded Standards Math: 38% Met/Exceeded Standards.
+2. Trimester 3 scores will be available by June 16th.
+Trimester 2 scores are as follows: ESGI: At Trimester 1, 13% Below Grade Level, 58% Approaching Grade Level and 28% At Grade Level At Trimester 2, 12% Below Grade Level, 14% Approaching Grade Level and 74% At Grade Level DIBELS: Kinder Composite Tri 1: 83% At or Above Benchmark Tri 2: 72% At or Above Benchmark Grade 1 Composite Tri 1: 73% At or Above Benchmark Tri 2: 66% At or Above Benchmark Grade 2 Composite Tri 1: 77% At or Above Benchmark Tri 2: 69% At or Above Benchmark RUNNING RECORDS Tri 1: 36.6% At or Above Grade Level Tri 2: 48.9% At or Above Benchmark IRI Grade 3